Maryland Weapon Offense Attorney

 - Whether the weapon was used in association with a separate crime

 If you were charged with a weapons crime, you need legal representation right away to protect your rights.
 The federal laws regarding weapons can be extremely confusing, so it is important to work with an experienced attorney who understands how these laws apply to your case.
-Our Baltimore federal crimes attorneys know the ins and outs of what is and is not allowed when it comes to the possession, use, and sale of weapons.
+Our Maryland federal crimes attorneys know the ins and outs of what is and is not allowed when it comes to the possession, use, and sale of weapons.

 If you are facing criminal charges, contact Law Offices of James E. Crawford, Jr. & Associates at (443) 709-9999 right away.

 By law, a convicted felon may not possess a firearm.
 This means that any person previously convicted of a felony can be charged with a federal weapon offense for simply owning or transporting a gun.

 Generally, the mandatory minimum sentence for a felon convicted with a gun possession charge is five years in prison.
 However, the circumstances of your situation will impact potential penalties.
 For example, repeat offenses can cost you more severe consequences.